dncoyote/interview-guides/Notes/CoreJava.md

 - `finalize()` is a method in Java that is called by the garbage collector when an object is no longer being used and is about to be garbage collected.
 - The purpose of `finalize()` is to give an object a chance to perform any necessary cleanup operations before it is destroyed.
 - The `finalize()` method is defined in the Object class, so all classes in Java have a `finalize()` method inherited from Object.
 By default, the `finalize()` method does nothing, so if a class needs to perform cleanup operations, it should override this method.
+- `finalize()` has been deprecated since Java 9.
+It is recommended to use try-catch-finally or try-with resources or `Autocloseable` interface instead.

 ---